365lyf/PCFControls/README.md

 # Upload to D365

 Upload, and use as you would any other control.  i.e. goto a form, add an element, click on properties, then control, then add custom control.

+# Tips for New Players

+After deployment, ensure you increment the version number of the solution otherwise the changes won't be reflected within Dynamics. e.g. version="0.0.1" becomes version="0.0.2" in your manifest file.
+  <control namespace="ControlsAndrewLy" constructor="CountDownTimer" version="0.0.2" display-name-key="Countdown Timer Control"
+  description-key="A simple countdown timer, takes a date as an input" control-type="standard">

+Do not include an img/preview.png at this stage, it will fail deployment.
+Bug noted.